 “Being present in Marseille allows companies who place their IT infrastructure there low-latency access to 4.5 billion users allowing for greater reach with a single pop.
 In addition, local growth in the number of players present in our Marseille campus stimulates competition and tends to reduce costs for our customers.”

 Coquio says there is currently 13 submarine cables feeding 152tbps of potential capacity into Marseille, with at least three new projects in the works to more than double this figure.

-Interxion is currently operating two data centres in Marseille (MRS1 and MRS2) which offer more than 10,500 square metres of equippable space when combined.
-The company only launched MSR2 this year, but Coquio has revealed given the unrelenting growth, they will soon be launching a third data centre (and yes, it is to be called MRS3) in a former World War II submarine base.
+Interxion is currently operating two data centers in Marseille (MRS1 and MRS2) which offer more than 10,500 square metres of equippable space when combined.
+The company only launched MSR2 this year, but Coquio has revealed given the unrelenting growth, they will soon be launching a third data center (and yes, it is to be called MRS3) in a former World War II submarine base.

-On the topic of future data centres, Coquio says more and more data centre operators will have to take into account their integration into an urban area where networks’ nodes and backbones are present.
+On the topic of future data centers, Coquio says more and more data center operators will have to take into account their integration into an urban area where networks' nodes and backbones are present.